github/opensource.guide/_articles/finding-users.md

 ![public speaking](/assets/images/marketing/public_speaking.png)

-Look for meetups and conferences that are relevant to your work.
-Offline outreach is a great way to reach an engaged audience and build deeper human connections, especially if you are interested in reaching developers. @mitchellh [attributes](https://github.com/swinton/codeconf/blob/master/the-hashicorp-formula-to-open-source.md) [Vagrant](https://github.com/mitchellh/vagrant)'s growth and popularity to the talks he gave about the project.
+Offline events are a popular strategy for promoting new projects.
+It’s a great way to reach an engaged audience and build deeper human connections, especially if you are interested in reaching developers. @mitchellh [attributes](https://github.com/swinton/codeconf/blob/master/the-hashicorp-formula-to-open-source.md) [Vagrant](https://github.com/mitchellh/vagrant)'s growth and popularity to the talks he gave about the project.

 If you're [new to public speaking](http://speaking.io/), start by finding a local meetup that's related to the language or ecosystem of your project.
 If you've never spoken at an event before, it's perfectly normal to feel nervous!
 Remember that your audience is there because they genuinely want to hear about your work.
-As you design your talk, remember to focus on what your audience will find interesting and get value out of.
+When you write your talk, remember to focus on what your audience will find interesting and get value out of.
 Keep your language friendly and approachable.
 Smile, breathe, and have fun.

 When you feel ready, consider speaking at a conference to promote your project.
 Conferences can help you reach more people, sometimes from all over the world.
 Look for conferences that are specific to your language or ecosystem.
 Before you submit your talk, research the conference beforehand to tailor your talk to its attendees and increase your chances of getting accepted.
 You can often get a sense of a conference's audience by looking at its speakers.

-@ry, initial author of Node.js, [was terrified](https://www.youtube.com/watch?v=SAc0vQCC6UQ&t=24m57s) to present his work at @JSConf:
+@ry, author of [Node.js](https://github.com/nodejs), [was nervous](https://www.youtube.com/watch?v=SAc0vQCC6UQ&t=24m57s) about presenting his ideas for the first time at @JSConf:

 > I wrote very nicely to the JSConf people and begged them to give me a slot where I could present it at JSConf EU....I was extremely scared, presenting this thing that I had been working on for six months....The whole time I was just thinking, oh my God.
 What am I doing here?
-I have to get out of here.
-This is going terribly....I've got my stupid project that doesn't even work, and what if I just walked out of this room....I don't even know these people.
-It wouldn't be so bad.
-I can just go back home, and it will be ok.

-## Build your reputation
+## Build a reputation

-The best way to invite people to share and contribute to your project is to share and contribute to their projects.
+In addition to the strategies outlined above, the best way to invite people to share and contribute to your project is to share and contribute to their projects.
 Helping newcomers, sharing resources, and making thoughtful contributions to others' work will help you build a positive reputation.
 Then, people will have context for your work and be more likely to pay attention and share what you're doing.

 It's never too early, or too late, to start!
 Even if you've launched your own project already, continue looking for find ways to be helpful to others.
-There is no magical formula to building an audience and reputation.
-Gaining the trust and respect of others takes time.
+There is no magic formula to building an audience and reputation.
+Gaining the trust and respect of others takes time, and reputation building work never ends.

+Spreading the word is an important step in growing the popularity of your project.
+It can be scary to share your creativity with the world, so give yourself a high five for making it this far.

+Sometimes, it takes a long time before people notice your open source project.
+Your project will likely go through multiple phases of activity.
+That’s okay!
+Some of the most popular projects today took years to reach high levels of activity.
+Be patient and keep spreading the word.